glacials/twos.dev/src/cold/apple.md

   trigger the push.
 Even emails from the same platform and app that is in charge of notifying.

+Mail has a high failure rate for autocollapsing quotes in email replies, causing some frustratingly long nested quotes in long threads.
-I experience long, uncollapsible nested quotes in some threads, where Gmail was always good at collapsing them automatically.
+Gmail was always good at collapsing them automatically.

 Mail is bad at converting text to rich text.
 For example, it will not automatically